shopware/shopware/src/Docs/Resources/current/47-app-system-guide/50-app-examples-and-tutorials/20-create-own-theme.md

 }
 ```

 In general the usage of the `theme.json` file is the same as for themes which are published through a regular plugin.
+In contrast to a regular plugin the `theme.json` has to be directly inside the "Resources" folder: `DemoTheme/Resources/theme.json`.

-You can find out more about the theme configuration options in the [theme guide](./../30-theme-guide/20-configuration.md).
+You can find out more about the theme configuration options in the [theme guide](./../../30-theme-guide/20-configuration.md).

 ### Activate the theme